Activision Blizzard, Inc (NASDAQ:ATVI), Ball Corporation (NYSE:BLL) - 2 Bullish And 2 Bearish Stocks To Watch This Week

 2 Bullish And 2 Bearish Stocks To Watch This Week

-The following four stocks are currently in the midst of strong trends according to VantagePoint, an AI charting platform that uses intermarket analysis and artificial intelligence to predict future price action 1-3 days in advance.
+The following four stocks are currently in the midst of uptrends according to VantagePoint, an AI charting platform that uses intermarket analysis and artificial intelligence to predict future price action 1-3 days in advance.

 A couple of things to know in order to understand the charts below: